 How do I get started?

-To get started, simply register and post your internship on Handshake.
+- Register and post your internship on Handshake.
 This is allows you to specify the skills and experience you are looking for, work responsibilities, and the times of the year the internship is available.
 UVM students access these postings and contact you directly, allowing you to interview and select the student(s) who are the best fit for your position.
-If students have questions about obtaining credit, you can refer them to the UVM Career Center.

 How do students earn academic credit for internships?

 Academic credit is awarded by the university, and students must enroll in an academic course to earn credit.
 Students have several course options in which they can enroll, and the Career Center serves as a resource to help students decide which option may work best for their particular circumstances.
 Most commonly, students work about 10 hours/week and complete associated class assignments for a three-credit internship class.
 Academic assignments must be completed concurrently with the work experience; students will work with faculty on this part of their internship.

 Can interns be paid?
 Must they be paid?